 Case-study approach to U.S. financial and macroeconomic problems and policies, especially issues in monetary policy, and their international repercussions.
 The interplay of political institutions and market forces in the shaping of policies toward financial markets and institutions.
-Prerequisites: EC-101 AND EC-102.
+Prerequisites: EC-101 AND EC-102; Course Type(s): Senior Seminar.